 - Napkin rings made from seashells glued to raffia rings

-- Palm trees
+- Palm trees or leaves

 - Real flower leis